MCI Alumni News & Events

 Dr. Gunter Dunkel

 Vorstandsvorsitzender, NORD/LB Norddeutsche Landesbank, Hannover FRI, 17.01.2014 | 12.30 - 14.00 Uhr

 Geschäftsführer, Melitta Europa GmbH & Co.
 KG, Minden/D THU, 30.01.2014 | 18.00 - 19.30 Uhr

 Management Center Innsbruck (MCI) is an integral part of the unique "Open University Innsbruck" concept in Austria and has attained a leading position in international higher education as a result of its on-going quality and customer orientation.
 MCI strives to mentor motivated people, who want to build their future through goal-oriented continuing education, in their personal and professional development.

-MCI offers graduate, non-graduate and post-graduate educational programmes of the highest standard to senior and junior managers from all management levels and branches.
-MCI's programmes focus on all levels of the personality and include areas of state-of-the art knowledge from science and practice relevant to business and society.
-As an internationally oriented information and communication centre, MCI is open to new perspectives, methods and projects.
+MCI offers graduate, non-graduate and post-graduate educational programs of the highest standard to senior and junior managers from all management levels and branches.
+MCI's programs focus on all levels of the personality and include areas of state-of-the art knowledge from science and practice relevant to business and society.
+As an internationally oriented information and communication center, MCI is open to new perspectives, methods and projects.
 Constructive dialogue and co-operative development of interdisciplinary competences are two of the pillars of teaching and learning at MCI.